How Real Is 'Magic For Humans'? Justin Willman's Tricks Don't Rely On Fancy Camera Work

 Willman even explains some of his tricks, like pressing someone's card against the outside of an opaque balloon, popping it, and acting like the card was inside the whole time.
 Or a floating silver orb that is just a soup ladle with the handle stuffed into his sleeve seen from the right angle.

-As for his other tricks, you can Google how magicians can predict answers ahead of time and write them in sealed envelopes.
+As for his other tricks, you can Google how magicians can seemingly "control" decisions and predict answers ahead of time and write them in sealed envelopes.
 You can easily search how they're able to "put" items inside sealed objects.
-It's human nature to be curious about how Willman does what he does, and since the series is an examination of humaity — he probably wouldn't fault you for looking up the answers.
+It's human nature to be curious about how Willman does what he does, and since the series is an examination of humanity — he probably wouldn't fault you for looking up the answers.